HuangKY/king_country_house_sales/README.md

 ## Project Introduction<a name="intro"></a>

-I am interested in **what affects house price**, so I conducted an analysis based on the house price data from kaggle [House Sales in King County, USA](https://www.kaggle.com/harlfoxem/housesalesprediction).
+I am interested in **"what affects house price"**, so I conducted an analysis based on the house price data from kaggle [- House Sales in King County, USA](https://www.kaggle.com/harlfoxem/housesalesprediction).

-There are main three approach in the analysis:
+There are main three approaches in the analysis:

 1. Is the house price increasing ?
 2. What factors correlate with the house price mostly?